bwesterf5/agility_dns_docs_17/docs/_build/html/_sources/gslb/profiles/dns.rst.txt

 DNS
 ############################################

--  A DNS profile tells the DNS Listener how to process DNS traffic.
+A DNS profile controls the DNS functionality.
+A listener object will refernce the DNS profile.
-       We’re going to make some basic tweaks.

--  In the GUI, navigate to: **DNS > Delivery > Profiles > DNS: Create**
+Navigate to: **DNS > Delivery > Profiles > DNS: Create**

--  Create a new DNS profile as shown in the following table.
-Keep the defaults if not noted in the table.
+Create a new DNS profile as shown in the following table.

 .. csv-table::
    :header: "Setting", "Value"